Chestnut Honey vs Buckwheat Honey

 Both dark honeys are antioxidant powerhouses.

 Chestnut honey ranks among the highest of all honeys in phenolic content and has demonstrated strong anti-inflammatory properties in studies.
 Italian research has shown chestnut honey to have notable antibacterial activity against several pathogenic bacteria.
-Buckwheat honey is clinically proven for cough suppression, particularly in children.
+Buckwheat honey is shown to suppress coughs in children per clinical research.
 Its iron content is among the highest of all honeys.
 Both provide significantly more antioxidants and minerals than lighter honey varieties.

 Best Use Cases